Multibit-Legacy/multibit-hd/README.md

 #### Why not Java 8 ?

-At the time MBHD was being written (Q4 2013 - Q1 2014) Java 8 was not in production release and the sheer size of the packaged download was coming in at 150Mb (18x MultiBit Classic and 3x the standard Java 7 packaged footprints).
-That footprint alone would be sufficient to dramatically increase the cost of serving the application and deter people from downloading.
+At the time MBHD was being written (Q4 2013 - Q2 2014) Java 8 was not in production release and the sheer size of the packaged download was coming in at 150Mb (18x MultiBit Classic and 3x the standard Java 7 packaged footprints).
+That footprint alone would be sufficient to dramatically increase the cost of serving the application and deter people from downloading in countries where bandwidth is less available.

 We will revisit this once we have suitable compressed JWrapper JREs available.